In 2020, 42% of people used social media channels for product research.

 To learn more about the ins and outs of Reddit marketing, click here for tips and examples of how other brands have cultivated the platform.

 LinkedIn's platform, which emphasizes networking and career-related chatter, might be well-suited for product marketing in B2B, academic, or professional industries.
-People who do product research on this platform might be looking for a service, tool, or software that can either help to escalate their careers or make their workdays easier.
+People who do product research on this platform might be looking for a service, tool, or software that can either escalate their careers or make their workdays easier.

 LinkedIn is very similar to Facebook in that you can post about your product or service for free, or purchase ads or post promotion to get information about your business front and center on feeds.
 To see a few great ad examples, check out this post.